alibaba/GraphScope/docs/flex/interactive/getting_started.md

 Make sure `GraphScope Interactive` is installed before proceeding on.
 If not, please follow [installation](./installation) to install the latest release.

 - **Administrative tool**: GraphScope Interactive offers an administrative tool of `bin/gs interactive` to help manage the Interactive service.
-For an in-depth guide on how to use this tool, please visit the page of [adminstrative tool](./tools/admin_tool).
+For an in-depth guide on how to use this tool, please visit the page of [administrative tool](./tools/admin_tool).

 - **Graph Data**: By default, GraphScope Interactive uses Tinkerpop's [modern graph](https://tinkerpop.apache.org/docs/current/tutorials/getting-started/) to get you started.
 However, if you wish to configure your own graph and load your data, you can refer to the page of [using custom graph_data](./custom_graph) for detailed steps.